olcf/olcf-user-docs/software/profiling/ScoreP.rst

 - The OpenACC consumes 24.1% of the total execution time
 - We are going to trace the MPI+OpenACC version and we'll adjust the buffer size
-- The new submission scriptn will be like the following:
+- The new submission script will be like the following:

   .. code::

-            module load scorep/6.0_r14595
+            module load scorep/6.0

             #PAPI metrics
             export SCOREP_METRIC_PAPI=PAPI_TOT_INS,PAPI_TOT_CYC,PAPI_FP_OPS